 Since my children’s names are on my bank accounts, will those assets still count against me for Medicaid purposes?

 Simply placing a child’s name on a bank account and creating a joint account does not transfer the account to your child.
 This is true even if the child’s name has been on those accounts for several years.
 The state says when you add your child’s name to an account, you are doing so for “convenience purposes.”
-Generally, the entire amount will be counted for Medicaid purposes unless it can be proven the monies in those accounts were contributed by the child.
+Generally, the entire amount will be counted for Medicaid purposes unless it can be proven that the monies in those accounts were contributed by the child.
 This rule applies to savings and checking accounts, credit union and share draft accounts, certificates of deposit, and other similar financial accounts.

 All of my assets are in a Revocable Living Trust.
 Are these assets exempt from Medicaid?